Mayonnaise Recipe

 Homemade mayonnaise in blue and white decorative bowl.

-If you’ve never attempted to make mayonnaise, you’ll be surprised how easy it is!
+If you’ve never attempted to make mayonnaise, you’ll be amazed at how easy it is!
 The smoothness and rich flavor of homemade is second to none!

-No matter if you’re on Duke’s mayonnaise or Hellman’s mayonnaise team, I think you’ll be surprised how delicious this mayonnaise recipe turns out – you’ll want to make enough to add to your chicken salad, egg salad and pimento cheese!
+No matter if you’re on Duke’s mayonnaise or Hellman’s mayonnaise team, I think you’ll be surprised how delicious this mayonnaise recipe turns out – you’ll want to make enough to add to your chicken salad, egg salad and deviled ham salad!

 Important note: You must bring the raw eggs to room temperature.
 This is key because: 1) they separate better and 2) they emulsify better.
 Room temperature ingredients emulsify better than cold ingredients.

-Separate the eggs after they’re reached room temperature and place them in mixing bowl or food processor.
-Add vinegar to eggs and whisk for a few minutes on high speed until combined.
+• Separate the eggs after they’re reached room temperature and place yolks in mixing bowl or food processor.
+Add vinegar to processor and whisk for a few minutes on high speed until combined.
 Drizzle in oils; taste for salt, pepper and more vinegar.

 Troubleshooting Broken Mayonnaise